Pavlo-dev2/calculator_project/README.md

 Floating-point calculations
 Recursive parsing of expressions

-Installation & Usage:
+Installation:

-download the last version of C file, compile it with: cc _name_of_the_file -lm copy a.out file to /bin with cp a.out /bin/calculate
+1. Download the last version of C file
+2. Compile it with cc _name_of_the_file -lm
+3. Copy a.out file to /bin with cp a.out /bin/calculate

 Example:
 root@Mobile1516T:/home# calculate "(((3.14 * 3^2) * 5)/3) + (((3.14 * 3^2) * 5)/3)"
 Result: 94.200005